 Lobbyists are required by ordinance to register with the City and file monthlyreports about any activity intended to influence local legislative or administrative action.
 The Commission reviews lobbyist statements to ensure that they are accurate and complete.

 The electronic filing process has enabled more timely filings and greater public access to individual lobbyist disclosure statements.
 The electronic database enables the public to conduct customized searches rather than tedious manual paper searches.
+The electronic database has reduced the number of public records requests regarding lobbyist records as all records and lobbyist information are readily available through the online system and searchable.
 Staff has worked with the filing system provider to streamline the system and continues to listen to feedback from the public and registered lobbyists to ensure that they are able to access the system with greater ease.

 Campaign Consultant Registration and Reporting

 Campaign consultants are required to report names of clients, services provided for those clients, payments promised or received, political contributions, gifts made to local officials, and other information.
-Staff prepares a summary of the quarterly reports and posts the summary on the Commission’s website.
-Staff continues to ensure that all consultants required to be registered with the Commission file their registration forms and pay their registration fees.
+Beginning with the first quarter of 2013, the Commission no longer issues quarterly report summaries of campaign consultant activity.
+Instead, information regarding all activity has been and will continue to be provided via the Campaign Consultant Activity Dashboard on the Commission’s website and made available for download through the City's data.sfgov.org open data system.
+Staff continues to ensure that all consultants who are required to be registered with the Commission file their registration forms and pay their registration fees.

 Investigations and Enforcement